James Kennedy Music: ‘Pump Rules’ Star Reaching Out To Stars For Opportunities?

-James Kennedy has been on Vanderpump Rules for a few seasons and perhaps he’s realizing that drama doesn’t always pay the bills.
+James Kennedy has been on Vanderpump Rules for a few seasons, and perhaps he’s realizing that drama doesn’t always pay the bills.
 He has been on the show for a few seasons and has often been the subject of drama, especially in relation to the girls he’s dating and how he’s treating his co-stars.

-Kennedy enjoyed working at SUR alongside his Vanderpump Rules co-stars, because Lisa Vanderpump kept giving him new opportunities to perfect his craft.
+Kennedy enjoyed working at SUR alongside his Vanderpump Rules co-stars because Lisa Vanderpump kept giving him new opportunities to perfect his craft.
 But after getting drunk on the job, Lisa eventually fired him and he had to look for DJ opportunities elsewhere.
-Now he’s learning just how tough it is to make it as a DJ and he’s reaching out to other stars for some opportunities.
+Now he’s learning just how tough it is to make it as a DJ, and he’s reaching out to other stars for some opportunities.

 According to a new tweet, James Kennedy decided to reach out to a famous DJ to let him know that he has been working on similar music and they should collaborate.
-Maybe this is James’ way of landing new gigs, and perhaps get a guest role on a track.
+Maybe this is James’ way of landing new gigs and perhaps get a guest role on a track.

 “Just wrote a very chill hip hop song, very proud of taking this direction, edm will always have a place in my [heart] but this is my next level,” Oscar Wylde, a popular producer and DJ, wrote on Twitter.